What are the 7 types of Plastics?

 Ans.
 Generally, plastic items take up to 1000 years to decompose in landfills.
 The plastic bags that we use in our day-to-day lives take about 10 to 2 years to decompose, whereas plastic bottles take up to 450 years.

 Ans.
 LDPE is the most lightweight plastic material known for its softness and flexibility.
 It is also known for its temperature resistance, toughness, and corrosion resistance.

 4. What is the oldest synthetic plastic?

 Ans.
 Bakelite was the first synthetic plastic ever to be created and used commercially.
-It was invented by Belgian-American chemist Leo Baekeland in 1907.
+Belgian-American chemist Leo Baekeland invented it in 1907.

 5. Which plastic has the highest heat resistance?

 Ans.
 There are a few plastic materials that have good heat resistance capabilities, but according to my knowledge, the best material with the highest heat resistance and good overall properties is PTFE.
 It is highly flexible, thermal resistant, chemical resistant, non-stick, and electrically resistant and can also withstand harsh chemicals and acids.